 - Eggs: The date on the carton is a “buy by or sell by” date.
 Properly stored, they will be good for weeks past that date.
 They’re a little bulky but it’s likely your fridge won’t be filled with so many other “normal” items.
 Stock up.
 Any possible contamination in an egg (about 1 in 20,000 according to the CDC) will not grow at refrigerator temperatures.
 Have an egg around long enough and it will become denser and the insides will shrink.
 Air will move in because nature abhors a vacuum and it will eventually float.
 That doesn’t mean it’s bad; just not optimal.
 So while normally, I’d say discard an egg if it floats, you may not want to do so if under isolation.
 It could be likely each one is precious.
 Eggs can be frozen, out of their shell as well as yolks and whites.

 - Yogurt: Lasts well weeks beyond the “buy by or sell by” date.
-It can substitute for milk in baking, be used for parfaits with oatmeal or granola.
+It can substitute for milk, cream or sour cream in baking, can be used for parfaits with oatmeal or granola.
 Buy in the large cartons; they’re less bulky and cheaper; consider buying plain so it’s more versatile and can be used for both cooking or flavored with jam or jelly for eating.

 - Cottage Cheese: Will last for a while, but once opened, it must be used promptly.